conda-forge/conda-forge.github.io/docs/maintainer/infrastructure.md

 conda-forge provides feedstock maintainers a way to contribute/sponsor external runners via [Cirun](#cirun), when their CI needs are not fulfilled with the current infrastructure.
-These external runners (i.e. specialized runners) can be used for building one or a bunch of feedstocks, depending on the maintainer.
+These external runners (i.e. specialized runners) can be used for building packages on one or more feedstocks, depending on the maintainer.
 They are runners on a particular cloud or a set of clouds, i.e. facilitating provisioning of external runners is basically committing sponsoring of provisioning of ephemeral virtual machines on a [supported cloud](https://docs.cirun.io/cloud/).
 The process for the same is described below:

+- Get in touch with `conda-forge/core` to discuss your use case.
+This can be done with an issue in the relevant feedstock or via [Zulip](https://conda-forge.zulipchat.com).
-- Share credentials for a supported cloud to a conda-forge admin, so that it can be added to conda-forge's cirun account, alternatively the user can sponsor cloud credits for an existing conda-forge's cloud account.
+- Once discussed, share credentials for a supported cloud with a `conda-forge/core` member, so that it can be added to conda-forge's Cirun account, alternatively the user can sponsor cloud credits for an existing conda-forge's cloud account.
-- Add configuration for the runner's virtual machine in [conda-forge/.cirun](https://github.com/conda-forge/.cirun/blob/master/.cirun.global.yml) add a policy entry in [conda-forge/.cirun](https://github.com/conda-forge/.cirun/blob/master/.access.yml) to allow access to the runner for a feedstock.
+- Add configuration for the runner's virtual machine in [`conda-forge/.cirun`](https://github.com/conda-forge/.cirun/blob/master/.cirun.global.yml) add a policy entry in [`.access.yml`](https://github.com/conda-forge/.cirun/blob/master/.access.yml) to allow access to the runner for a feedstock.
 - Add the labels defined above in your `<package-feedstock>/recipe/conda_build_config.yaml`, under `github_actions_labels` and re-render the feedstock.
+See links below for some examples.

 After the above steps are complete, the feedstock maintainer's should be able to use the defined runner for feedstock repository's CI jobs.